Application: Flow Cytometry

 State of the art

 Recent years brought a breath of freshness because of the constant, and increasing, needs for the analysis of multiple parameters.
 After the expansion of lasers and detectors, it is now the time for the growth in the number of available fluorochromes.
 Tandem dyes were developed to increase the fluorescent parameters of each experimental session.
 They are composed of two linked fluorophores: one acts as the donor and the other as the acceptor.
-The donor fluorophore is excited by the flow cytometer laser and transmits its absorbed energy to the acceptor one, which then emits fluorescence signal exploiting the Fluorescence Resonance Energy Transfer (FRET).
+The donor fluorophore is excited by the flow cytometer laser and transmits its absorbed energy to the acceptor one, which then emits fluorescence signal exploiting the Forster Resonance Energy Transfer (FRET).
 Unfortunately, tandem dyes may easily and irreversibly decouple or degrade after exposure to light, temperature variation, or fixation, resulting in the emission in the donor fluorophore's spectrum.
 An additional drawback of fluorescent conjugates is the low number of fluorescent molecules per antibody: degree of labeling (DOL).
 In the case of small fluorescent molecules, it ranges from 4 to 9, but in the case of bigger fluorescent molecules it is, on average, 1 fluorescent molecule per antibody.

 AcZon’s solution